sahil7886/Sageo/spec.md

 - `callee_agent_id` - Sageo ID of the agent receiving the request
 - `request_hash` - SHA-256 hash of the request payload
 - `intent` - Short label describing the request purpose (e.g., "currency_conversion")
-- `request_signature` - Cryptographic signature of request_hash by caller

 **Output:**
 - Unique `interaction_id` for linking the subsequent response